kookma/TW-Utility/README.md

 ## What is Utility plugin?
 Utility plugin is a small set of stylesheets, templates and macros.
 It has different tools for customizing and authoring specially for developers.

+## Demo and tutorial
+For demo and tutorial have a look at: https://kookma.github.io/TW-Utility/

 ## Install

 ### Packaged plugin